thosgood/this-weeks-finds/markdown/1-50/week038.md

-tricky, since certain *isomorphisms* that were regarded as equal at one level are revealed to be merely isomorphic at the next level... leading us into a subtle world of isomorphisms between isomorphisms between isomorphisms... which the theory of n-categories attempts to systematize.
+tricky, since certain *isomorphisms* that were regarded as equal at one level are revealed to be merely isomorphic at the next level... leading us into a subtle world of isomorphisms between isomorphisms between isomorphisms... which the theory of $n$-categories attempts to systematize.
 (I should note, however, that in the particular case of associativity this business was worked out by Jim Stasheff quite a while
 back: it's the homotopy theorists who were the ones with the guts to